john-underwood/john-underwood.github.io/README.md

  - [Governing Body of Southern California CISOs for Evanta](https://www.evanta.com/ciso/southern-california)
  - [IT Security Council for the National Retail Federation](https://nrf.com/about-us/committees-councils/it-security-council)
  - [SANS Advisory Board](https://www.giac.org/about/community/)
- - A member of the [Retail and Hospitality ISAC (RH-ISAC)](https://www.rhisac.org/).
+ - A member of the [Retail and Hospitality ISAC (RH-ISAC)](https://www.rhisac.org/)
  - Advisor for SaaS based GRC start up in the pre-launch phase.

 When availability allows, I also mentor junior security professionals and coach people in how to get into the field.

 ### Why this site
 This site is mostly a side project.
 For some reason you ended up here and I really do hope it helps you in some way... that would make my day.
 But this isn't about personal branding or trying to be a guru of some sort.
-This is a cross between a personal journal and [digital garden](https://joelhooks.com/digital-garden).
+This is a cross between a public personal journal and [digital garden](https://joelhooks.com/digital-garden).

-I don't care about putting out a polished product.
+For this site, I don't care about putting out a polished product.
 I don't want to sell anything.
 I just want a place to jot a thought and develop it over time.

-In that vein, notes and posts not sacred.
+In that vein, notes and posts are not sacred.
 The way a digital garden works is that thoughts are first "seeds" which are developed and cultivated over time.
-Some turn out to be weeds and can be removed.
-Others can grow into something more.
-So, if you visit often you should start to notice that posts change over time as they are curated and developed.
+Some turn out to be weeds and can be removed, others can grow into something more.
+So, if you visit often you should start to notice that as I learn and grow, some of my posts will too.